AmielP/DailyLogAppProject/README.md

 Update 1.2.1:
 - Bug fixes
 - Users can now select the directory of their choice to create a new log or open an existing log in that directory.

+Update 1.2.2:
+- Deleted the ability to choose a directory as soon as the program runs for any of the users hard coded into the program.

 When hitting the "Send" button, you are always prompted to choose a directory in which to save the file.
 To continue opening the previous the log, be sure to only save the file in the same directory it was created.